lamp-luwak/lamp-luwak/docs/getting-started.md

 ```
 Best place to use this function.
 Its mechanism is the same as Dependency Injection.
 You can get a single instance of any class or function factory from any place of your app.
 I think `logger` in this example - _service_.
 Already we can make app with multiple services with relations between them.

-`create` - Create new instance of store Class or function factory.
+`create` - Create new instance of store class or function factory.
 And make the property `store`, on it change possible to subscribe.
 ```typescript
 const entity = creact(Entity);
 ```

 `action` - Create new object - Action.
-You can dispatch action or subscribe on It.
+You can dispatch action or subscribe on it.
 ```typescript
 import { action, subscribe, dispatch } from 'lamp-luwak';